mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 > Did I really make Sixfinity Dice Agnostic ... more or less yes as long as you know what you're doing.
 You could use a D20 (swingy), 3D6, 2d10, 2d12, 4d6, 5d4 even 2D6 or 1d12 if you made sure the curve made sense with the Skill Ratings.

 ### Rolling 18
-When you roll a nautral 18, you get another D6 to roll and add the number on the dice as Bonus Effect.
+When you roll a nautral 18, you get a free Edge Dice.

 #### Glitching